 The note to [ECSS-Q-80] clause 6.2.2.3 mentions the Software Common Cause Analysis (SCCA) as one of the methods and techniques that can be applied for a software dependability and safety analysis.

 The Software Common Cause Analysis is an adaptation of the Common Cause Analysis to software.
-The Common Cause Analysis is required by [ECSS-Q-40] and [ECSS-Q-30] as a means to verify that the root cause of potential failure modes do not affect or negate the effectiveness of failure tolerance measures, such as redundancy.
-For instance, in a redundant configuration, if both the main and the redundant items are thermally coupled with a source of heat, a failure of the heater could damage both items, invalidating redundancy as a failure tolerance mechanism for that configuration.
+The Common Cause Analysis is required by [ECSS-Q-40] and [ECSS-Q-30] as a means to verify that the root cause of potential failure modes does not affect or negate the effectiveness of failure tolerance measures, such as redundancy.
+For instance, in a redundant configuration, if both the main and the redundant items are thermally coupled with the same source of heat, a failure of the heater could damage both items, invalidating redundancy as a failure tolerance mechanism for that configuration.

-The Common Cause Analysis is performed in association with other analyses (e.g. FTA, FMECA) through the definition and application of check-lists (see [ECSS-Q-30] Annexes I and L).
+The Common Cause Analysis is performed in association with other analyses (e.g. FTA, FME(C)A) through the definition and application of check-lists (see [ECSS-Q-30] Annexes I and L).

 Software is per se a source of common-cause failures: if the same software is used in a redundant set-up, a software fault that causes a failure in the main item, under the same circumstances, causes the same failure in the redundant item.
 This also applies to the typical spacecraft configuration of Nominal Mode software and Safe Mode software: any component which is common to the Nominal and Safe Mode software is a potential initiator of common-cause failures.